ToshioCP/Rake-tutorial-for-beginners-en/sec5.md

 A namespace is declared with `namespace` method.

 ```
-namespace namespace name do
+namespace namespace_name do
   Task definition
   ・・・・
 end
 ```

-In the previous Rakefile, each work was started with the default task, but this time we will set up a "build" task for each.
+In the previous Rakefile, each work was started with the default task.
+In the new Rakefile, we will make a `build` task for each.
-Since the "build" task is defined under the namespace, they are:
+Since the `build` task is defined under the namespace, they are:

 - html:build => task to build HTML
 - pdf:build => task to build PDF